Jwongjs/HAM10000-Skin-Cancer-Detection_Streamlit/README.md

 # Skin Cancer Image Classification Web App
+**Deployed Streamlit Web App uses the dummy version of the image classification model due to resource limitations

 A Streamlit-based web application that uses deep learning to classify skin lesions into seven different categories, helping with early detection of potential skin cancer conditions.